-Genius Bruiser: Dragons have very high attack and intelligence, balanced out by sub-par speed, very slow guts regenartion, and extremely short lifespan.
+Genius Bruiser: Dragons have very high attack and intelligence, balanced out by sub-par speed, snail-pacingly slow guts regeneration, and extremely short lifespan.

 Genre Shift: Monster Rancher EVO, which was much closer to a standard RPG (with, uh, rhythm game elements) than a simulation game (which Monster Ranchers traditionally are).

-Getting Crap Past the Radar: The card entry for the Kasumi (Pixie/???) monster says "Its breasts tend to get more attention than its battles".
-Could possibly averted by the fact that the first Dead of Alive game, which is required to get the monster in the first place, is rated M.
+The card entry for the Kasumi (Pixie/???) monster says "Its breasts tend to get more attention than its battles".
+Could possibly be averted by the fact that the first Dead of Alive game, which is required to get the monster in the first place, is rated M.

 Glass Cannon: The Hares; they have high speed and physical attack, but their average HP and Defense are... lacking.
 On 2, Katos are intelligence versions of Hare.
 Suezo has good accuracy and attack stats, but lacks in speed, defense and life.
 In some games, a monster can't become a pure Glass Cannon due to Power and Intelligence factoring into defense calculations.

 God: Oddly enough.
 He appears only in the backstory, however; a disaster struck the world, the people called for help, and the monsters of the game were the result.
 Then the monsters only caused more problems, so God, exasperated, sealed them away in disc stones.

 Gonk: The current design for the Colorpandora is far less cute than its two previous designs.
 Although, some people find them to be Ugly Cute.